Barn Conversion Mortgages

 When looking to purchase this type of building for conversion, it’s crucial to consider the following alongside planning permission and prior notification requirements:

-• Deed restrictions – Finding a barn with existing planning permission can save a lot of time and hassle, but it’s important to check for any deed restrictions attached to it.
-This could include restrictions on extending the property, not being able to build on certain plots, not being able to keep livestock, or even on parking utility vehicles, such as boats or caravans.
+- Deed restrictions: Finding a barn with existing planning permission can save a lot of time and hassle, but it’s important to check for any deed restrictions attached to it.
+These could include restrictions on extending the property, not being able to build on certain plots, not being able to keep livestock, or even parking utility vehicles, such as boats or caravans.

-Breaching a restrictive covenant is fairly easy to do without the correct information about the property, and can be costly and time-consuming to correct.
-A worst-case scenario could even involve demolishing the conversion entirely.
+Breaching a restrictive covenant is fairly easy without the correct information about the property, but it can be costly and time-consuming to correct.
+A worst-case scenario could even involve demolishing the conversion. - Access and right of way: This should also be considered during this phase of planning, as you’ll need to seek permission from the local authority for any additional access needs.

 Resalability

-Most people take on this type of project to create their forever home, but keep in mind that plans and life can change.
-If you’re ever in a position where you need to sell a barn conversion, the location and build specification will play a big role in doing so.
+Most people take on this project to create their forever home but remember that plans and life can change.
+If you’re ever in a position where you need to sell a barn conversion, the location and build specification will play a big role.

 Some areas of the country have far more demand for this type of property than others, and high-spec properties with modern technology and a quality finish will retain far better resale value.
 Always do your research!